 Their are a million ways to sharpen tools.
 Their have been many books about the subject.
 On this page we hope to have some tried and true ways.
-Some ideas from books but mostly help from our members; How they do it.
-So come back often to this page.
+Some ideas from books but mostly help from our members.

 Knife Sharpening; (Don't know who wrote this; I think they are from the UK.)